Core stabilization and bracing

 Who Should Not Perform the Valsalva Maneuver?

 While effective, the Valsalva maneuver is not for everyone.
-Individuals with serious cardiovascular diseases, high blood pressure, glaucoma, or hernias should consult a doctor before applying this technique.
-However, even with such conditions, modified bracing can be practiced without fully holding your breath, but with controlled exhalation under tension.
+Individuals with serious cardiovascular conditions, high blood pressure, glaucoma, or hernias should consult a doctor before applying this technique.
+However, even with such conditions, modified bracing can be practiced without fully holding the breath, but with controlled exhalation under tension.

 See more in the fitness guides of Sport Zona Academy.